syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Support-Tri-State-Sorting-in-a-GridDataBoundGridControl.md

 # Grid data bound grid control in Windows Forms

+This page explains How to Support Tri-State Sorting in a GridDataBoundGridControl and more details.

+## How to Support Tri-State Sorting in a GridDataBoundGridControl

 The standard sorting never removes sorting from a column; so once a column is sorted it will either be in ascending or descending order.
 By using GridDataBoundGridControl'sCellClick event, it is possible to alter this behavior so that when a column is clicked once, it will be sorted in an ascending order; when it is clicked a second time, the column will be sorted in a descending order; and when the column is clicked a third time, its sorting will be removed.

 The tri-state sort behavior is accomplished by storing sort indicator, which is in the Tag property of the column and by handling the CellClick event.
 When a column is sorted in descending order, then the sorting is removed the next time the column is clicked.

 1. There are a couple of problems that you will have to work around.
 One is that the standard column header cell uses Tag for its sort header and it explicitly sets the non-sorted header's Tag to ascending/descending only.
 It does not support none option for unsort GridDataBoundGridControl.
 So, you need to hide HeaderCell and add the New Header.

-## How to Support Tri-State Sorting in a GridDataBoundGridControl

-This page explains about How to Support Tri-State Sorting in a GridDataBoundGridControl and more details.

 {% tabs %}
 {% highlight c# %}